minnesota map logo - minnesota state flag

 Minnesota Infrastructure > Minnesota Airports

-Minnesota's capital city is Saint Paul.
-Other major cities found on the Minnesota map include Minneapolis, Rochester, Duluth, and Bloomington.
-Minneapolis is Minnesota's largest city, and Duluth is the westernmost seaport which is accessible to the Atlantic Ocean.
 In 2005, the population of Minnesota was estimated at 5,126,739, which is about 64.5 people per square mile.
-The Mall of America, located in Bloomington, Minnesota, is the nation's largest shopping and entertainment complex.
-The state's interstate highways include I-35, I-90, and I-94.
-I-90 traverses southern Minnesota from east to west.
+In 2010, Minnesota's population rose to 5,303,925 people.
+More recently, in the 2020 census, the Minnesota population was 5,706,494.
+The Mall of America, in Bloomington, Minnesota, is the nation's largest shopping and entertainment complex.
+The state's Interstate Highways include I-35, I-90, and I-94.

 Minnesota Topography and Tourist Destinations